indeedeng/iwf/README.md

 ## How to build & run
 * Run `make bins` to build the binary `iwf-server`
 * Then run  `./iwf-server start` to run the service .
-This defaults to searve workflows APIs with Temporal interpreter implementation.
+This defaults to serve workflows APIs with Temporal interpreter implementation.
 It requires to have local Temporal setup.
 See Run with local Temporal.
+* Alternatively, run `./iwf-server --config config/development_cadence.yaml start` to run with local Cadence.
+See below instructions for setting up local Cadence.
-* Run `make integTests` to run all integration tests
+* Run `make integTests` to run all integration tests.
+This by default requires to have both local Cadence and Temporal to be set up.

 ## Development